Perodactyl/befunge_interpreter/examples.md

  Faster 99 Bottles of Beer | True - Compose + Write | Like "99 Bottles of Beer", but faster.
 Uses the "w" command to print text much faster than using a print loop.
  CAT (echo) | True - Shift Left | Takes a string of input.
 Outputs the given input.
  Number Guessing Game | True - Shift Left + Write | Has a terrible RNG.
 Allows you to guess a number.
 Tells you "Too Low!" or "Too High!" if you were incorrect.
 Otherwise, says "You Win!" and terminates.
+ ROT13 Cipher | True - Compose + Less Than | Takes input and performs a [ROT13 Cipher Operation](https://esolangs.org/wiki/ROT13_encoder/decoder) on the input.
+This cipher is symmetrical.